crispy-whiskers/rsactfsite/README.md

 Then, for dependencies of RsaCtfTool, install `mpfr` and `libmpc` as dependencies for the dependencies of this. (you might have to compile from source)

-Now you go and do this: `pip install -r "requirements.txt"` inside the RsaCtfTool folder.
+Create a python venv and do this: `pip install -r "requirements.txt"` inside the RsaCtfTool folder.

 # Testing